AlexandreIorio/Inko/README.md

 ## Description

 Inko is a command-line tool that allows you to add custom text or Exif (Exchangeable Image File Format) data to an image.
 You can use it to annotate your images with various information or labels.
+Can be used as converter for `JPG` and `PNG` format

 ## Usage